Stability of Weighted Majority Voting under Estimated Weights: Parameter Sensitivity

 \subsection{Direct Sensitivity Analysis}

-Here, we analyse the case where the \trustworthiness{} values and \trust{} values are identical.
+Here, we analyze the case where the parameters used for making decisions and that for computing accuracy are equal.
 There are two different rationales for doing this, but the mathematics is identical for both.
-First, consider analysing the sensitivity of the theoretical case for Weighted Majority Voting.
-Assume that the decision maker is given the actual \trustworthiness{} values, and makes optimal decisions using them.
-Second, consider analysing the sensitivity of the beliefs of the decision maker.
-Assume the decision maker only knows \trust{} values, and uses these to compute their belief that their decision is correct.
+First, consider that the decision maker is given the actual \trustworthiness{} values to make decisions.
+Second, consider analyzing the sensitivity of the beliefs of the decision maker.
+Assume the decision maker only knows \trust{} values, and uses them to compute their belief about how probable a decision is correct.

-For simplicity, we use \trustworthiness{} everywhere, but the analysis remains unchanged when using \trust{} instead (simply but a hat on all $p$'s and $\pv$'s).
-Observe that if \trustworthiness{} value of only $1$ source varies, then decision accuracy would appear to be a piecewise linear non-decreasing convex function.
-In Figure~\ref{Fig:MPR Property One_Dim} we depict our running example $\pv=(0.8,0.75,0.7,0.6)$, with each plot making a different source \trustworthiness variable. \begin{lemma} Let $f(p_i) = \dsc(\pv)$, where $p_j$ is constant for $j \neq i$.
-The function $f(p_i)$ is a piecewise linear non-decreasing convex function. \end{lemma} \begin{proof}[Sketch of Proof] The computation for correctness of a decision can be characterised as $p_i \cdot x + (1-p_i) \cdot y$, where $x - y \geq 0$ and such coefficient increases with $p_i$ increasing.
-Each decision represents a non-decreasing line, and the decision scheme selects the surface. \end{proof}
+For simplicity, we use \trustworthiness{} everywhere, but the analysis remains unchanged when using \trust{} instead (simply put a hat on all $p$'s and $\pv$'s).
+Observe that if \trustworthiness{} of only $1$ source varies, then decision accuracy would appear to be a piecewise linear non-decreasing convex function.
+In Figure~\ref{Fig:MPR Property One_Dim}, we depict Example~\ref{exp}, with each plot representing a source trustworthiness variable. \begin{lemma} Let $f(p_i) = \dscpp$, where $p_j$ is constant for $j \neq i$.
+The function $f(p_i)$ is a piecewise linear non-decreasing convex function. \end{lemma} \begin{proof}[Sketch of Proof] The computation for correctness of a decision can be characterized as $p_i \cdot x + (1-p_i) \cdot y$, where $x - y \geq 0$ and this coefficient increases with $p_i$ increasing.
+Each decision based on corresponding $\dsvw(\pv)$ represents a non-decreasing line. \end{proof}